Configure role-based access control

 The policies are pre-fixed with a tenant ID (for example, maasdocfour) that is unique to all tenants.

-You can create a new access policy by clicking New, or you can navigate to Account > User Administration > Access Policies, and create new policies.
+You can create an access policy by clicking New, or you can navigate to Account > User Administration > Access Policies, and create policies.

-- In the Group Description field, type in a description of your group.
-Providing a good description of the group helps you to understand the role and function of the group in a better way at a later point.
+In the Group Description field, type in a description of your group.
+Providing a good description helps you to understand the role and function of the group.

 In the Roles section, move one or more roles to the Configured list.